-On April 29, 2014, Aurcana entered into an agreement to amend the terms of its US\$50,000,000 outstanding unsecured loan owing to MF2 Investment Holding Company (Cayman) Limited (the "Original Lender"), an affiliate of Orion Mine Finance Group, as originally announced on September 19, 2013.
-The Original Lender assigned all of its rights and obligations under the original credit agreement and related transaction documents to Orion Mine Finance (Master) Fund I LP (the "Lender"), an affiliate of Orion Mine Finance Group.
-Pursuant to an amended and restated credit facility agreement (the "Amended Credit Facility Agreement") between the Company and the Lender dated April 29, 2014.
-The principal amount under the Loan has been reduced to US\$40,000,000.
-In consideration for an aggregate debt settlement of US\$10,333,333, Aurcana agreed to issue up to 16,499,501 common shares of the Company (the "Settlement Shares") to Orion at a deemed issue price of US\$0.62 or Cdn\$0.69, in consideration for reducing the principal amount outstanding under the Loan and terminating the Shafter Mine silver and gold offtake agreement.
-The Company has issued an aggregate of 6,418,249 such Settlement Shares, with the balance of 10,081,252 common shares to be issued upon receipt of regulatory approval.
-The Settlement Shares are subject to a hold period under applicable securities laws expiring four months and one day following the date of their issuance and will be deposited in escrow on closing pursuant to the terms of a voluntary escrow agreement, to be released in quarterly installments over a period of 12 months from closing, subject to earlier release in certain circumstances.
+On April 29, 2014, Aurcana entered into an agreement to amend the terms of its US\$50,000,000 outstanding unsecured loan (the "Loan") owing to MF2 Investment Holding Company (Cayman) Limited (the "Original Lender"), an affiliate of Orion Mine Finance Group, as originally announced on September 19, 2013.
+The Original Lender assigned all of its rights and obligations under the original Loan Agreement and related transaction documents to Orion Mine Finance (Master) Fund I LP (the "Lender"), an affiliate of Orion Mine Finance Group.
+Pursuant to an amended and restated credit facility agreement (the "Amended Credit Facility Agreement") between the Company and the Lender dated April 29, 2014, the principal amount under the Loan has been reduced to US\$40,000,000.
+In consideration for an aggregate debt settlement of US\$10,333,333, Aurcana issued 16,499,501 common shares of the Company (the "Settlement Shares") to the Lender at a deemed issue price of US\$0.62 or Cdn\$0.69, in consideration for reducing the principal amount outstanding under the Loan and terminating the Offtake Agreement in respect of the Shafter Mine.
+The Settlement Shares are subject to a hold period under applicable securities laws expiring four months and one day following the date of their issuance and were deposited in escrow on closing pursuant to the terms of a voluntary escrow agreement, to be released in quarterly installments over a period of 12 months from closing, subject to earlier release in certain circumstances.
 The Loan is to be repaid in 48 equal monthly installments.
 Early prepayment may occur at any time without charges.
-Interest on the Loan will continue to accrue at a rate equal to LIBOR (subject to a minimum of 1%) plus 5.5% per annum.
-The Loan will continue to be guaranteed by Aurcana's subsidiaries and will also be secured against all of the Company's and its subsidiaries' present and future assets.
+Interest on the Loan continues to accrue at a rate equal to LIBOR (subject to a minimum of 1%) plus 5.5% per annum.
+The Loan continues to be guaranteed by Aurcana's subsidiaries and is also be secured against all of the Company's and its subsidiaries' present and future assets.
 Concurrently, Aurcana entered into offtake agreements with the Lender in respect of copper, zinc and lead concentrate produced at its La Negra mine for the period from January 1, 2017 to December 31, 2020.